Board of Directors

 John Fletcher, MBA | Board Chair

 Mr. Fletcher is managing partner of Fletcher Spaght Ventures, a venture capital fund.
-He is also founder and CEO of Fletcher Spaght, Inc., a consulting firm that provides growth-focused strategy assistance to client companies.
+He is also the founder and CEO of Fletcher Spaght, Inc., a consulting firm that provides growth-focused strategy assistance to client companies.
 He has more than 30 years’ experience providing strategy and financing assistance to companies seeking to maximize the value of their innovation.
-Prior to launching FSI in 1983, Mr. Fletcher was a senior manager at The Boston Consulting Group.
+Before launching FSI in 1983, Mr. Fletcher was a senior manager at The Boston Consulting Group.
 Previously, he was a Ph.D. candidate and instructor in international business at The Wharton School, University of Pennsylvania.
-Prior to Wharton, he was a Captain and jet pilot in the U.S. Air Force.
+Prior to Wharton, he was a Captain and jet pilot in the US Air Force.

 John Ryals, PhD | Chair Emeritus

 Dr. Ryals served as president and CEO at Metabolon from 2002 until 2018.
 Before founding Metabolon, he was CEO, president and founder of Paradigm Genetics, Inc., a publicly traded agriculture biotechnology company focused on industrializing the process of gene function discovery.
 Dr. Ryals has 30 years of experience in the biotechnology industry, including senior research positions at Novartis and Ciba-Geigy.
 He currently serves on the Board of Directors of AgBiome, a provider of early-stage R&D for agriculture, and the advisory board of the College of Agriculture and Life Sciences at North Carolina State University.
 He earned a Bachelor of Arts in biology and chemistry from the University of North Texas and masters and doctorate degrees from the University of Texas at Dallas.